ljdyer/BiLSTM-Char-Feature-Restorer/README.md

                                     This folder will be created if it does not already exist.

-        capitalisation: bool        Whether or not models trained on the instance will restore capitalisation.
+        capitalization: bool        Whether or not models trained on the instance will restore capitalization.

         spaces: bool                Whether or not models trained on the instance will restore spaces.